MangelMaxime/FAKE.Intro/slides/index.md

 ### ProjectScaffold

-- allows a simple one step build and release process
+- Allows a simple one step build and release process
-- works with most build servers
+- Works with most build servers
-- compiles the application and runs all test projects
+- Compiles the application and runs all test projects
-- synchronizes AssemblyInfo files prior to compilation
+- Synchronizes AssemblyInfo files prior to compilation
-- generates API docs based on XML documentation
+- Generates API docs based on XML documentation
-- generates documentation based on Markdown files
+- Generates documentation based on Markdown files
-- generates and pushes NuGet packages
+- Generates and pushes NuGet packages

 ***